lacmus-foundation/lacmus/data_utils/README.md

 LADD is a dataset of drone created images for pedestrian detection.
 LADD annotations are into VOC format.

-You can download [version 1](https://yadi.sk/d/4Hz_1qpiNbHhpQ) or [version 2](https://yadi.sk/d/IBoACy3LOG8Cig) of the LADD from Yandex.Disk directly.
+You can [download the LADD](https://cloud.mail.ru/public/2k53/2bJVwYSa7) from Mail.Cloud directly.

 #### Overview of dataset